iqbalabd1201/adaptive-indonesian-multihop-rag/README.md

 # Adaptive Indonesian Multi-Hop RAG

-This repository contains code artifacts for an adaptive Retrieval-Augmented Generation (RAG) system for Indonesian multi-hop question answering.
+This repository contains cleaned code artifacts for an adaptive Retrieval-Augmented Generation (RAG) system for Indonesian multi-hop question answering.

-The system is designed to handle different reasoning complexities by routing questions into different retrieval strategies:
+The system handles different reasoning complexities using adaptive routing:

 * **2-hop questions** use two-stage sequential retrieval.
 * **4-hop questions** use ranking-based retrieval with transfer learning.
-* Retrieved documents are then used for answer generation and evaluated with lexical and semantic metrics.
+* Retrieved documents are used for answer generation and evaluated with lexical and semantic metrics.

 ## Research Overview